 Power users and tinkerers love making the most out of Android’s flexibility and the first step towards it is rooting your device.
 However, not all of us are convinced on the benefits of rooting, as the stock Android experience is pretty satisfying in its own right.
 But if you are a layman Android user who is thinking of rooting your device, there are a few things you should be aware of before you take the plunge.

 We have already listed the reasons why you should root your device, so let’s see the other side of the coin.
-Here are 6 reasons why you should not root your Android device:
+Here are 7 reasons why you should not root your Android device:

-1. Goodbye to warranty
+1. Say Goodbye to Warranty

-The first thing to take note is that if you root your Android smartphone, you will most probably lose the device’s warranty coverage.
-While some manufacturers like Xiaomi, OnePlus, Google Nexus and more do let you unlock a device’s bootloader and root with their official method, most other companies void your warranty if you do so.
+The first and most important thing to take note before you decide to root your Android smartphone is that you will most probably lose your device’s warranty coverage.
+While some manufacturers like Xiaomi, OnePlus, Poco, Google, and more do let you unlock a device’s bootloader and root your device with their official methods, most other phone makers like Huawei or Realme void your warranty if you do so.

-4. Security risks
+4. Security Risks

-5. Update issues
+5. Update Issues

-6. Performance issues and bugs
+6. Performance Issues and Bugs